Kingfisher Class

 If you are using the AR scheme ,please log on below and complete a quiz.
 Always keep reading.
 Read aloud to an adult daily and read to themselves for at least 20 minutes a day, preferably more.

-Here is a link to questions to ask when listen to your child reading.
+Here is a link to questions to ask when listening to your child reading.

 Click here during school hours to complete an AR quiz.
 Please record your score in your planner or Home Learning Book.